MaMHCA Certified Clinical Supervisor Training Program

 Ethical, Legal & Regulatory Issues in Supervision

-Supervision & LMHC Licensure Requirements: Understanding and using the pesky, complicated, hard to read CMR—262; focusing on Supervisees Educational & Training Requirements; Supervision Requirements; and Documentation for License Applicants.
+Supervision & LMHC Licensure Requirements: Understanding and using the pesky, complicated, hard to read NEW 2017 CMR—262; focusing on Supervisees Educational & Training Requirements; Supervision Requirements; and Documentation for License Applicants.
 Ethical and Legal issues in Supervision will cover AMHCA & ACA Ethical Standards, AMHCA Standards of Practice, Dual Relationships, Boundary Issues, Clinical Responsibility & Client Care, Duty to Warn, Client Confidentiality & Supervision, Supervisee Confidentiality.

 Record Keeping in Supervision

 Record Keeping in Supervision: What You and Your Supervisees Need to Know and Do: Including The Complete Supervision File: Informed Consent for Supervision, Supervision Contracts (with Sample Documents), Due Process Requirements, Documentation of Sessions and Detailed Monitoring Logs, Documentation of Evaluations (with Sample Documents), Termination Summaries, Endorsement; Also Risk Management & Record Keeping, Major Issues, Proactive Initiatives & the Role of Consultations, Special Situations and their Documentation Needs, and Records Longevity.

 Crisis Intervention: What Supervisors Need to Know & Do

 What is a crisis?
 Using a developmental model of supervision, we will begin by defining “crisis” and will subsequently explore ways of managing the inevitable anxiety that arises when new and developing clinicians encounter crises in their work.
 We will also review fundamental crisis intervention and risk-assessment strategies to employ with supervisees using case vignettes, experiential exercises, and group activities.